AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 | fr | myImg_F, myImg |
 | All others | myImg_E, myImg |

-You could also have a dedicated locSuffix, such as U, just for unknown locales, and force to the default image if no `_U` exists, as in the following:
+Use a dedicated locSuffix for unknown locales and force to the default image if no `_U` exists, as in the following:

 `attribute::LocaleMap=en,_E,|en_us,_E,|en_uk,_E,|fr,_F,|de,_D,|de_at,_D,|de_de,_D,|,U`